 Partner whose main income is from a business that they own 25% or more of

-The way your income is calculated is different if you’re self-employed, and it can also differ slightly depending on the type of self-employed business activity you carry out and which lender you choose.
+That said, the way your income is calculated can differ slightly depending on the type of self-employed business activity you carry out and which lender you choose.
+Some lenders are more conservative, while others may take a more holistic view of your income.

 A self-employed mortgage is not an actual mortgage product, so there is no difference.